ants-xjtu/Occamy/exp/dpdk/README.md

 We use [TrafficGenerator](https://github.com/Hijack8/TrafficGenerator.git) to generate 2 kinds of traffic.

-- query traffic.
+- Query traffic.

-- background traffic.
+- Background traffic.

 ---